OriginalAlien/Roblox-Mass-Clothing-Copy/README.md

+# Update
+I believe this tool no longer works because one of the API needed to work for this tool has been updated,
+I'll update it soon or later.
+But if you want to contact me, my new discord is cereb#8577 or cereb8577

 # Roblox-Mass-Clothing-Copy
 Tool for Roblox That Steals &amp; Uploads Clothing, educational purposes only.
 **I recommend using VSC (Visual Studio Code) to run this**